 Although there are an estimated 4.1 million cases of food poisoning in Australia each year, the Federal Government has still not restored our long term funding to reduce this rate of food poisoning.
-We have just heard from the Assistant Health Minister, David Gillespie, that the funding proposal he asked us to submit has been rejected due to ‘fiscal constraint’.
+The Assistant Health Minister asked us to submit a funding proposal but it has been rejected due to ‘fiscal constraint’.
 So now we have to turn to other fundraising options.
 Although our members contribute close to $500,000 a year in donated time and resources we still need cash to pay for essentials such as website, phone bills and insurance as well as the costs of Food Safety Week.
 About 1,000 people a day access the food safety information on our website and 2,000 a day read our social media.
-Our 2016-17 summer media campaign reached an audience of 5.1 million and our TV ad was broadcast 851 times on national TV.

 We are asking you to make a tax deductable donation to us to help us keep going.
 All of our board and executive members volunteer our expertise in food safety and communications so any donation goes to directly fund our work.